Emperor Yingzong of Ming: Domination of Wang Zhen

+Wang Zhen led Emperor Yingzong's government from 1442 to 1449.

 Wang Zhen's time had finally arrived.
 He possessed great talent, was direct, attentive, and charismatic, but over time, he became conceited.
-His power primarily stemmed from his personal influence over the emperor, who held his teacher in the highest regard.
+His power primarily stemmed from his personal influence over the Emperor, who held his teacher in the highest regard.
 Wang Zhen was also a skilled politician.
 He formed alliances with Xu Xi, who was later promoted to minister of war, as well as Imperial Guard commander Ma Shun and his deputy and nephew Wang Shan, and Left Vice Minister of War Wang Ji, who previously organized the "youth-guards" of the young emperor, later also appointed as minister of war.
-Wang Zhen also had control over the Imperial Guard, which he did not hesitate to use against his opponents, and he also had influence among the ministers.
+Wang Zhen also had control over the Imperial Guard, which he did not hesitate to use against his opponents, and he had influence among the ministers.
 With these advantages, Wang Zhen easily gained the upper hand in politics.
 He began to push the grand secretaries, who were now in their seventies, out of active politics.
 Yang Shiqi died in 1444, and two years later, Yang Pu also died.
 After their deaths, only Cao Nai remained a strong figure among the grand secretaries.
 His colleague Ma Yu only handled routine work, and the new grand secretaries appointed in the late 1440s—Gao Gu, Chen Xun, and Miao Zhong—did not have a significant impact on politics.

 The system of grand coordinators (xunfu), who managed the "three provincial offices" (civil, military, and surveillance), had taken a definitive form in the provinces.
 They operated in all provinces except Fujian and in six of the nine border garrisons on the northern border.
 The immediate consequence of the introduction of grand coordinators was the transfer of command over the troops in the provinces to civilian hands.
 According to Fang Chao-ying, this change was likely due to the decline in the quality of hereditary officers.

 During Emperor Yingzong's reign, the re-publishing of sets of Buddhist and Taoist classics was completed.
 Specifically, in 1440, the Buddhist collection Chinese Buddhist Canon (Dàzàngjīng; 'Great Storage of Scriptures') consisted of 6361 volumes in 636 books, with a preface written by the Emperor.
 In 1445, the Taoist collection Zhengtong-era Daoist Canon (Zhèngtǒng dàocáng) consisted of 5305 volumes 481 books, and in 1443, a work on the moral patterns of On the Five Relationships (Wǔlúnshū) with 62 volumes.
 The Emperor also wrote a preface to the new edition of the Song work on acupuncture Illustrated Manual of Acupuncture Points on a Bronze Figure (Tóngrén Shùxué Zhēnjiǔ Tújīng) in 3 volumes.
 This work included text and illustrations engraved in stone and a bronze sculpture with 360 acupuncture points.
 The original illustrations and statue, created during the Song dynasty, had eroded and faded, so both were remade.